daniel-strauss/blog/content/posts/information_theory_in_llm_theory.md

 $\mathbb H(X,Y)$ is just the entropy of the joint variable $(X,Y)$. $\mathbb H(X|Y)$ is the expected entropy of $X$ if $Y$ is known.
 And $\mathbb I(X;Y)$ completes the elements of the ven diagram.
 It is the expected gain of information on $X$ (with gain of information I mean reduction of entropy) if $Y$ is known and vice versa, as mutual information is kommutative (see TODO insert venn diagramm).

+These terms act aditively as described by image TODO.

 Please note that on Wikipedia equivalent but different definitions of these terms are stated.
 I choose these expressions as the definitions, as they are a) better to get an intuitive understaning and b) seem resemble more what the inventor had in mind, when coming up with these definitions.